Noe-Favier/skyblock_trading_tool/readme.md

 > `cp .env.example .env`

-then, you can use the docker-compose file to run the project.
+then, you can use the docker-compose file to run the project with :

 ```bash
 docker-compose -p skyblock-tt up -d